 Identifying compliance issues and mitigating risk

 When conducting an HR compliance audit, CCI Consulting reviews documentation and assesses current processes to identify potential gaps of areas of exposure.
 We then provide guidance to help the client prioritize and implement corrective action.
-With our support, clients demonstrate their commitment to legal compliance in HR and proactively reduce the potential risk and exposure from compliance related issues.
+With our support, clients demonstrate their commitment to legal compliance in HR and proactively reduce the potential risk and exposure from compliance-related issues.

-Third Party Workplace Investigations
+Third-Party Workplace Investigations

 CCI Consulting has the skills and experience to conduct sensitive internal investigations.
-We have been engaged by law firms on behalf of their clients as well as by clients directly to investigate issues of sexual harassment, retaliation, bullying, discrimination, and ethical violations.
+We have been engaged by law firms on behalf of their clients, as well as by clients directly, to investigate issues of sexual harassment, retaliation, bullying, discrimination, and ethical violations.

-Although we facilitate the investigation through a structured and consistent process, we recognize each investigation is unique.
-After completing the investigation, CCI Consulting will deliver a comprehensive report that summarizes the incident, establishes a conclusion based on the facts gathered during the investigation, and provides specific recommendations for resolution (where applicable) and to help protect the organization from future incidents of potential misconduct.
+Although we facilitate the investigation through a structured and consistent process, we recognize each examination is unique.
+After completing the investigation, CCI Consulting will deliver a comprehensive report that summarizes the incident, establishes a conclusion based on the facts gathered during the investigation, and provides specific recommendations for resolution (where applicable) to help protect the organization from future incidents of potential misconduct.

 Compliance can be challenging, but non-compliance can be devastating.

 At CCI Consulting, we provide HR compliance services to businesses of all sizes.
 Protect yourself, your employees, and your business with our help.
 Contact us to discuss how CCI Consulting can help your organization mitigate risk by ensuring HR compliance with the myriad of federal, state, and local human-resource-related requirements.